 Marrakech in Three Days

-Alternatively to the Jardin Majorelle, I recommend the Anima-Garden (www.anima-garden.com) by André Heller, a bit out of the way, but excellent and free to reach by shuttle bus from Parking La Koutoubia (behind the Koutoubia Mosque).
-Departures 9:30 • 11:30 • 14:30 • 16:30) The garden has not yet overflowed and a wonderful rest from the hustle and bustle of the city.
+Alternatively, I recommend the Anima Garden (www.anima-garden.com) by André Heller, a little outside, but excellent and free with the shuttle bus from the park ring La Koutoubia (behind the Koutoubia Mosque) reachable.(The garden is not yet overcrowded and a wonderful rest from the hustle and bustle of the city.

-Have fun in Marrakech!
+Have fun in Marrakech